Groundhog Day 2022: Here’s how to watch from home

 PUNXSUTAWNEY, Pa.
 (WTAJ) — As Bill Murray once said, “Well, it’s Groundhog Day…again,” but you don’t have to risk being snowed in at a Punxsutawney bed and breakfast this year.

-We’re leaving the cold weather to Joe Murgo and Jordan Tracy who will be at Gobbler’s Knob live on February 2 for WTAJ’s “Groundhog Day: Out of the Shadows,” meaning you can stay toasty warm in your pajamas at home.
+Weathering the cold, Chief Meteorologist Joe Murgo and Anchor Jordan Tracy will be at Gobbler’s Knob live on Feb.
+2 for WTAJ’s special “Groundhog Day: Out of the Shadows.” meaning you can stay toasty warm in your pajamas at home.

 In 2021, Phil predicted six more weeks of winter.
 It marked the 106th time that Phil saw his shadow since the tradition began in 1886.
-With the reason snap of arctic cold to come through the northeast United States, most are anxious to see warmer days.
+With the recent snap of arctic cold to come through the northeast United States, many are anxious to see warmer days.

 Be sure to check out the video above to see how you can get a personal message from Punxsutawney Phil on Cameo